-We have also agreed to grant to the underwriters warrants to purchase a number of shares equal to 3.8% of the aggregate number of shares sold in the offering.
+We have also agreed to grant to the representative warrants to purchase a number of shares of common stock equal to 2.25% of the aggregate number of shares of common stock sold in the offering.
 The underwriters' warrants will be exercisable, in whole or in part, during a period commencing six months from issuance and will expire on the five-year anniversary of the commencement of sales of the offering.
-The underwriters' warrants will be exercisable at a price equal to 120% of the offering price and shall not be redeemable.
+The underwriters' warrants will be exercisable at a price equal to 125% of the offering price and shall not be redeemable.
 We have registered the common stock underlying the underwriters' warrants in the registration statement.
 The underwriters' warrants may not be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days beginning on the date of commencement of sales of the offering, except that they may be assigned, in whole or in part, to any successor, officer, manager, member or partner of the underwriter, and to members of the syndicate or selling group and their respective officers, managers, members or partners.
 The underwriters' warrants will provide for cashless exercise.
 The underwriters' warrants shall further provide for adjustment in the number and price of such warrants (and the common stock underlying such warrants) in the event of recapitalization and merger.
+In addition, although the underwriters' warrants and the underlying shares of common stock are being registered in the registration statement of which this prospectus forms a part, we have also agreed that the warrants will provide for registration rights in certain cases.
+These registration rights apply to all of the securities directly and indirectly issuable upon exercise of the underwriter warrants.
+The one demand registration right provided will not be greater than five years from the commencement of sales of the public offering in compliance with FINRA Rule 5110(g)(8)(D).
+The piggyback registration right provided will not be greater than seven years from the commencement of sales of the public offering in compliance with FINRA Rule 5110(g)(8)(C).
+We will bear all fees and expenses attendant to registering the shares underlying the underwriters' warrants, other than any underwriting commissions incurred and payable by the warrant holders.